MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-bus-cache.md

 ### Shared cache percentage

 This field is only applicable when the Provision Mode is set to Shared.
 The default value is 15% and the field can be set from 5% to 90%.
-A value over 50% is not recommended as there needs to be a balance between the cache and the mirror tier of mirror accelerated parity volumes.
+A value over 50% is not recommended when using mirror accelerated parity volumes as there needs to be a balance between the cache and the mirror tier.

 ### Enabled